drshahizan/software-engineering/proposal/submission/sec02/Beta/readme.md

 ### Phase 2: Design and Prototyping (Week 3-6)

+- Write the software requirements specification (SRS)
 - Define user requirements and functional specifications
-- Create wireframes, mockups, or prototypes of the user interface design -Define the database schema and architecture
+- Create wireframes, mockups, or prototypes of the user interface design
+- Define the database schema and architecture
 - Identify the technical specifications and choose the appropriate technologies and frameworks
 - Conduct user testing and gather feedback to refine the design

 ### Milestones and Deliverables:

+- SRS document
 - User requirements and functional specifications document
 - User interface design prototypes or mockups
 - Database schema and architecture document
 - Technical specifications and framework choices document

-###Resources Required:
+### Resources Required:

 - Wireframing and prototyping tools
 - Collaboration tools for remote communication